EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: The search engine(s) including their exact versions is/are specified
 Category: Bronze
-Description: During the identification step a search engine tool is used to map the obtained mass spectra to the corresponding peptide sequence.
+Description: During the identification step a `search engine` is used to map the obtained mass spectra to the corresponding peptide sequence.
 In this rule, we recommended to report in the main manuscript the software version.
 Fields: Proteomics, ProteoGenomics

 Name: All relevant, non-default settings, such as precursor ion tolerance, fragment ion tolerance, in-silico digestion rule (ie. enzyme), allowed missed cleavages, static and variable post-translational modifications are specified